KevCaz/thesis/man/intro.md

 ## Interactions écologique et TIB

-Wilson grand entoogist spécialistes des fourmis et MacArthur mathématicien + biologuste très oiseaux sont pleinemnt conscience et même comporteemntau que peut avoir la biogéographie c'est même souvent evoquer dans la théorie mais jamais inclu aisni la théorie des

-## Une question d'échelle

-Se problème est d'une grande importance.
-L'écologie porte sur l'ensemble du monde vivant quelquees soiten leur taille mais les différent champs ne sont pas toutes relatoves à la m^me échelle alors il y a bien els échelles de temps, les echelles spatiales mais il y a le lével d'organisation.
-Il est bien inportant de comprendre celad !

-Un scéhma avec des variables qui émergenet ave différemts paramères et quelques éxemelpme de théorie!
-(DEB Evolution foodweb...) et l'action de

-Repartition des especes des passges histroqiere dans l'origin des espèces et dans Wallace.
-Le principe même de l'écologie (la definition de ecologie).On arrive à l'idée de ;la niche.
-Exemple histriques.
-Dans son ouvrage, le grand biogéographe Wallace reconait en introduction le caractère facinant de la réaortition de la biodiversité des îles avec des faot intriguant wuant à la faune et la flore.
-Ainsi il constate qu'il peut y avir plus deux différence entre île très éloigné et deux île s très proche.
-Il écrit que la faune et la flore sont plus dissimilaire entre ldeles deux piles des Galapagos Bali et Lombik qu'entre Hokaido (Yesso) et La grand bretagne ouy encore la Nouvelle Zéland et l'Australie,

-Exemple classique de grinnel et des Trasher + evolution avec les charcter displacement.

-Nous accumulons des évidences quand aux impact du changement anthropique.
-A diiférentes échelles la diminution de la biodiversité, chngemnt en compoisiton @Taranu2015
-@DeRoos2008

 > (:154) "Does the environment dictate the structure of the community, or are the species a fairly random assemblage?

-> A few decades ago it as fashionable for ecologist to study communities in the artic on the grounds that these would be very simple communities and hence easy to understand.
+> A few decades ago it as fashionable for ecologist to study communities in the arctic on the grounds that these would be very simple communities and hence easy to understand.
 Many excellent ecologists still follow this belied, but there are others who feel that it may be easier to understand the extremely complex communities.
 This sounds paradoxical: How can a more complex communities by easier to understand?
 A possible answer might be that complex community has has strong interactions among species so that the lives of the separate species are less independent than in a simple community.
-Where there is greter interdeoendance, patterns may be more conspicious."
+Where there is greater interdependence, patterns may be more conspicuous."

 ## Oubli de ce facteur important de